Expensify/App/README.md

 ## Running the Android app 🤖
 * To install the Android dependencies, run: `npm install`
+* Go through the instructions on [this SO post](https://stackoverflow.com/c/expensify/questions/13283/13284#13284) to start running the app on android.
-* Go through the instructions on [this page](https://reactnative.dev/docs/environment-setup#development-os) for "React Native CLI Quickstart" > Mac OS > Android
+* For more information, go through the official React-Native instructions on [this page](https://reactnative.dev/docs/environment-setup#development-os) for "React Native CLI Quickstart" > Mac OS > Android
 * To run a on a **Development Emulator**: `npm run android`
 * Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile